 Network Rail leases light maintenance depots to depot operators.
 The depot operator pays Network Rail a property rent for the facility, which is generally split between equipment rent and buildings rent.
 The rents payable by the depot operator are subject to review by Network Rail which generally consists of comparison with the open market value of industrial sites in the vicinity (for land and buildings), a depreciated cost model for plant and equipment, or by reference to an indexation method.
 While ORR does not set depot charges at a periodic review, the depot income we expect to receive is taken into account in determining our funding settlement.
-Depot charges paid by beneficiaries to Depot Facility Owners are approved by ORR through its approval of Depot Access Agreements.
+Depot charges paid by beneficiaries to Depot Facility Owners for the provision of light maintenance services are approved by ORR through its approval of Depot Access Agreements.